EIDA/eidaws/eidaws.federator/README.rst

 **Building**:

-Once you environment variables are configured you are ready to build the container images, e.g.
+Once your environment is configured you are ready to build the container images, e.g.

 .. code::